- Medicines

 Sorbitol can be administered in various forms, including:

-- Oral Solution: Most commonly used for constipation.
+- Oral Solution: Most used for constipation.

 - Tablets: Available for specific formulations.